ccrosby1/cst-391/milestones/milestone5/docs/README.md

 ## Conclusion

- - This milestone focused on building the Angular front-end to consume the REST APIs developed in earlier stages.
-It provided experience integrating a frontend framework with a custom backend and reinforced key principles such as:
+ - This milestone expanded the project by adding a fully functional React front-end alongside the existing Angular front-end.
+It involved state management, routing, and form handling in React.
+Key takeaways from this iteration include:
-   - Component-based architecture and routing in Angular
+   - Component-based design and routing in React using React Router
-   - Form binding and API integration using HttpClient
+   - State management and form handling with controlled components
-   - Debugging and logging for frontend-backend communication
+   - Using consistent CSS to match Angular aesthetic
    - Maintaining RESTful standards across the full stack